10 Games 3-6 year olds, with ADHD and Dyslexia, can play!

 These games encourage number, letter, and word recognition.

-This is why we should use games as teaching tools both at home and in school!
+This is why we should use games as teaching tools at home and in school!

 Older kids and teenagers develop their brains through games that require problem-solving skills.
 Strategy games like Risk or Settlers are great for this age group.